-Our Learning disability Main Article provides a comprehensive look at the who, what, when and how of Learning disability
+Our Learning Disabilities Main Article provides a comprehensive look at the who, what, when and how of Learning Disabilities

 Definition of Learning disability

 Learning disability: A childhood disorder characterized by difficulty with certain skills such as reading or writing in individuals with normal intelligence.
 Learning disabilities affect the ability to interpret what one sees and hears or the ability to link information from different parts of the brain.
 These limitations can show up in many ways -- as specific difficulties with spoken and written language, coordination, self-control, or attention.
 Such difficulties extend to schoolwork and can impede learning to read or write, or to do math.